klppl/RePlex/README.md

 ## Running with Docker

 1. Ensure you have Docker and Docker Compose installed.
-2. Copy `.env.example` to `.env`: `cp .env.example .env`
-3. Run `docker compose up --build`.
+2. Run `docker compose up --build`.
-4. The application will be available at `http://localhost:3000`.
+3. The application will be available at `http://localhost:3000`.
-5. The database is persisted in the `./prisma` directory.
+4. The database is persisted in the `./prisma` directory.

 ### Setup (Local Dev)
 1. Clone repo & `npm install`